-Middle Childhood Education with Reading Endorsement.
-This program is designed for the college graduate who wishes to pursue a course of study leading to middle childhood education (grades 4-9), and reading endorsement.
-Through a combination of graduate and undergraduate courses, the individual may complete a Master of Arts in Education degree, middle childhood education license, and reading endorsement.
-The candidate will not be recommended for licensure until all of the requirements are completed and the candidate is eligible for the Master of Arts in Education degree.
+Each of these programs are designed for the college graduate who wishes to pursue a course of study leading to licensure / endorsement in each of the above areas .
+Through a combination of graduate and undergraduate courses, the individual may complete a Master of Arts in Education degree, plus licensure in any of the above areas.
+The candidate will not be recommended for licensure until all of the requirements are completed and the candidate is eligible